railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_advanced.rst

     The logic that the product follows is configured individually for each product and affects only those products marked ``Make to Order``.

 This mode is not always sensible.
-Each order is processed immediately it's been confirmed.
-So if an order is to be delivered in three months the scheduler will reserve goods in stock for each order once it's been confirmed.
+Each order is processed immediately it is been confirmed.
+So if an order is to be delivered in three months the scheduler will reserve goods in stock for each order once it is been confirmed.
 It would have been more sensible to leave these products available for other orders.

 If a Purchase Order's :guilabel:`Invoicing Control` is configured ``From Order``,